 Associate Professor Alexandra Martiniuk

-She is the recipient of 27 awards and fellowships including: Fellowships from the CIHR, SSHRC, NHMRC, University of Sydney and Merck, the President’s Scholarship for PhD Research, the MENSA Canada Scholarship, the Saturn Commitment to Excellence Award, a Rotary Ambassadorial Scholarship and was recently named a Rotary Paul Harris Fellow (2011) and the Australian Chamber of Commerce Young Outstanding Person of the Year (2012) in recognition of her commitment to communities locally and globally.
+She holds an MSc in Community Health and a PhD in Epidemiology and Biostatistics from Canada.
+Prior to her research career, Martiniuk worked for the Trillium Childhood Cancer Support Center, Canada (1997-2005).
+Dr Martiniuk conducts research in collaboration with 16 countries.
+Her expertise is in cohort and cluster randomized controlled trials to improve the health of individuals living in disadvantaged settings (Indigenous communities and lower-and middle-income countries).
+She is the recipient of 30 awards and fellowships including: Fellowships from the CIHR, SSHRC, NHMRC, University of Sydney and Merck, the President’s Scholarship for PhD Research, the MENSA Canada Scholarship, the Saturn Commitment to Excellence Award, a Rotary Ambassadorial Scholarship and was recently named a Canadian Institutes of Health Research (CIHR) Rising Star in Health Services Research (2013), a Rotary Paul Harris Fellow (2011) and the Australian Chamber of Commerce Young Outstanding Person of the Year (2012) in recognition of her commitment to communities locally and globally.

-Research at a glance
+Research at a glance:

-- 20 total: PhD (7), MSc/MIPH (11) or medical students (2) supervised (15/20 graduated to date)
+- 43 total: PhD (13), MSc/MIPH (6) and elective/ medical students (24) supervised (26/43 graduated to date)

-- Interviewed or quoted over 70 times in international/ national media including Sydney Morning Herald, MSN, ABC, CBC, SBS, United Press International, Times India, Diplomat Magazine
+- Interviewed or quoted over 86 times in international/ national media including Sydney Morning Herald, MSN, ABC, CBC, SBS, United Press International, Times India, Diplomat Magazine

-Research and Teaching Leadership
+Research and Teaching Leadership at a glance:

 - Reviewer for 10 journals (including the Lancet, BMJ, CMAJ)